 The subject development is very well positioned to be successful in the market place, in particular, when taking into consideration the current rent advantage positioning.
 It will offer a product that will be very competitive regarding project design, amenity package and professional management.
-The major unknown mitigating risk to the development process will be demand support from income eligible homeowners.
-Future economic market conditions in 2019 and 2020 will have an impact on the home buying and selling market environment in Calhoun and Gordon County.
+The major unknown mitigating risk to the development process will be the status of the local economy during 2020 and 2021 and beyond.